CloudBindle/youxia/youxia-setup/readme.md

 # Usage:

-0. Spin up a ubuntu instance
+0. Spin up a ubuntu instance (I used a m3.xlarge with a 64GB root partition)
 1. Copy a pem private key to the ssh directory
 2. Fill out a aws config file in aws_config
 3. Fill out a youxia config file in youxia_config